Address: 6110A N. Flint Road, Milwaukee, WI 53209

 Year founded: 2007

-CEO, President/Owner(s): Eric Dermond, CEO; Stephane Dermond, president; Max Dermond, executive vice president; Doug Olson, executive vice president.
+Leadership: Eric Dermond, chief executive officer; Stephane Dermond, president; Max Dermond, executive vice president; Doug Olson, executive vice president

-Target clientele: Maintenance facilities, foreign ministries and armed forces, military vehicle manufacturers, U.S. prime contractors.
+Target Clientele: Foreign ministries and armed forces, local and foreign maintenance facilities, foreign vehicle manufacturers, U.S. prime contractors, and U.S. government

-Business organization memberships: Association of the United States Army, MMAC
+Business organization memberships: Metropolitan Milwaukee Association of Commerce, Association of the United States Army.

 What has fueled your company’s growth?
 “The growth is directly linked to our commitment to carry inventory during a time when others are reducing inventory.
 Our customers recognize the excellent customer service and value added services we offer, which sets us apart from the competition.”

 What is the biggest obstacle to your company’s growth?
 “Decreasing defense budgets continue to be a challenge.
 Additionally, competing against companies distributing lower quality unauthorized parts that sell cheaper.”